teanas/bookStore/README.md

     - If desired, edit it in the preferred IDE -_can be skipped_.
 2. Change its main path in the **controller class** (e.g., change "/cart" to "/cart1" in the CartController class for the cart service).
 3. Create a new Docker image.
-4. Add another deployment file of the chosen service (but with a different naming, e.g., "cart1" instead of "cart" for the cart service, and the created in step 4 Docker image).
+4. Copy the deployment file of the chosen service and edit it with the next changes:
+    - a different name, app and value for the enviromental variable "VERSION", e.g., "cart1" instead of "cart" for the cart service
+    - change the image to the created in step 4 Docker image
+    - change "port" in the Service configuration to an arbitrary one

+> Note that the new port number is arbitrary but should not collide with the existing services.
+For that check the ports in the deployment files in the respective Service configuration sections.

 5. Extend the istio-gateway file accordingly with a new entry for the virtual service under **http**.
-Following is an example for an added cart service with "/cart1", named "cart1" and 8888 as a port:
+Following is an example for an added cart service with "/cart1" and named "cart1":
 ```
 - match:
     - uri: